PBGPL Banner

 Health, Safety & Environment (HSE) Policy

 Purba Bharati Gas Pvt.
-Ltd. (PBGPL) is committed to the Occupational Health & Safety of its employees and all its stakeholders and conserving the Environment while doing its business.
+Ltd. (PBGPL) is committed to the Occupational Health & Safety of its employees and all stakeholders, while conserving the environment in all its business activities.

-PBGPL will be following the best practices of HSE in the industry to provide healthy and safe working conditions with a goal to ZERO injuries to all while delivering its service and minimise the environmental impact associated with its work activities.
+PBGPL follows the best practices of HSE in the industry to provide healthy and safe working conditions with the goal of ZERO injuries, while minimizing environmental impact.

-Follow the safety rules and regulations while delivering its services.
+• Follow all safety rules and regulations while delivering services.

-Find out probable risk areas and hazards experienced in workplaces and maintain it As Low As Reasonably Practicable (ALARP).
+• Identify probable risk areas and hazards, and maintain them As Low As Reasonably Practicable (ALARP).

-Ensure efficient energy consumption and reduction of wastage and pollution.
+• Ensure efficient energy consumption and minimize waste and pollution.

 Sd/-